njrafi/Arkantos/README.md

 # Arkantos
-An android app to finding great games
+An app for Android that helps you discover fantastic games.